nma100/pancakeswap-history/README.md

 # Pancakeswap History
-This applicaton displays users transaction history on Pancakeswap DEX.
+This application allows a user to list his recent transactions on Pancakeswap.

 User's wallet address is obtained with “UNS Domain Resolution API”.